 Telescopes

 Over the years I’ve acquired and used a number of telescopes.
-From refractors and reflectors (Newtonians) to catadioptric optical systems like the Schmidt-NewtonianSchmidt-Cassegrain and Maksutov-Cassegrain.
-Several have been purchased simply because the deal was “to good to pass up.”
-As a result (for better or worse) I currently own 6 telescopes.
+From refractors (both apochromat and achromat) and reflectors (Newtonians) to catadioptric optical systems like the Schmidt-NewtonianSchmidt-Cassegrain and Maksutov-Cassegrain.
+Several have been purchased simply because they were used and the deal was “too good to pass up.”
+As a result (for better or worse) I currently own 9 telescopes.
 I’ve listed them below.

 So why all the telescopes?
 Surely you don’t need that many telescopes people say to me.
 Truth be told I probably don’t need them all but many do serve specific purposes.
 I like to think of it more as a telescope tool kit.
 What’s the best or most practical scope for observing a certain sky event or imaging an object.
 You get the idea.

-I’ve also owned, at one time or another, an Orion 12.5″ Deep Space Explorer Dobsonian, 6″ Celestron Starhopper Dobsonian Reflector, Meade StarPro AZ 102mm Refractor and a 60mm Orion refractor (my first scope).
+Over the years I’ve also owned several other telescopes, including an Orion 12.5″ Deep Space Explorer Dobsonian, a 6″ Celestron StarHopper Dobsonian, a Meade StarPro AZ 102mm refractor, and a 60mm Orion Observer achromatic refractor on an equatorial mount—my very first telescope.

 Current amateur astronomy information such as points of interest and events in the night sky, star party dates, educational information, telescopes buying tips and much more.